 Many clients want to see the end result before you even get started.
 Give your prospective clients a taste of what they can expect from their own photo session, in a fully customized magazine, complete with sample images and text.
 Change out the images to appeal to your client’s expectations.
-For example, if you’re meeting with a client who has a large family, create a sample guide showing your best family images.
+For example, if you’re meeting with a client who has a large family, create a photography welcome guide packet showcasing your best family images.
 Or if you’re meeting with a mom-to-be make sure you feature some maternity images.
-If you show your client exactly what they want to see they will be more likely to hire you.
+If you show your client exactly what they want to see they will be more likely to book you.
 This may require some additional information gathering on your part before the initial consultation but it will make all the difference!

-Instagram and Pinterest offer great visual platforms to promote your work, cross promote and also link back to your portfolio.
-Whether you want your clients to download a copy of your magazine, have them preview a page or even call out other businesses or individuals you are working with social media can capture a wide audience instantly.
-Hash tagging and tagging other businesses is a sure way to increase your followers.
+Instagram and Pinterest offer great visual platforms to promote your photography business, cross promote and also link back to your portfolio.
+Whether you want your clients to download a copy of your magazine, have them preview a page or even call out other businesses or individuals you are working with, social media can capture a wide audience instantly.
+Hash tagging and tagging other businesses is a sure way to increase your followers and get discovered by new potential clients.
 On the reverse, make sure your magazine clearly shows your Social Media handles so your clients can easily follow you.

 PR is about getting others talking about you.
-Do you know any bloggers or other service sites (like a modeling agency, as in the earlier example) that could mention your services and link back to your magazine?
-This strategy is a great way to drive traffic to your site without the costs of traditional advertising, and is a more organic way of gaining an audience and attracting new customers.
+Do you know any bloggers or other service sites (like a modeling agency, as in the earlier example) that could mention your services and link back to your welcome guide?
+This strategy is a great way to drive traffic to your photography website without the costs of traditional advertising, and is a more organic way of gaining an audience and attracting new customers.
 You might even gain some insight as to the origins of the web traffic from your web statistics and this could help you decide where to best place your links.

-As you can see these guides are multi-purpose tools that can work for you in a variety of ways.
-When you know WHAT your clients want, WHERE they are, WHO they know and WHEN they might need you you’re in a good place.
-Be as creative as possible with finding your outlets, there are many paths to one goal.
+As you can see photography welcome guides are multi-purpose tools that can work for you in a variety of ways.
+When you know WHAT your clients want, WHERE they are, WHO they know and WHEN they might need you, you’re in a good place.
+Be as creative as possible with marketing your photography business, there are many paths to one goal.
 And remember to BE your clients’ dream come true - show them what they want to see.